-Chances are that if you’re running this article, you’re not an elite long-distance runner.
+Yes.
+Chances are that if you’re reading this article, you’re not an elite long-distance runner.
 You should definitely work on building muscle.

 Strength training will make you a stronger runner and help prevent injuries.
 Other benefits include:

 First, you won’t tire out as quickly.
-One study found that you’ll be able to run 21 percent longer before you get tired just by adding some squats to your training.
+One study found that you’ll be able to run 21% longer before you get tired just by adding some squats to your training.
 That’s huge!

 Second, you’ll be able to run faster because you have stronger muscles that can give you a faster transfer as you switch from foot to foot.

 Third, you’ll improve your VO2 max, and you’ll be able to use oxygen more effectively.
-This means that you’ll up your running economy game, which will happen if you’re new to running or if you’ve been doing it a while, one study found.
+This means that you’ll up your running economy game.
+You’ll see that gain regardless of whether you’re new to running or have been doing it a while, one study found.